-- BC100 Under AAS 25, a defined contribution superannuation plan must recognise its members' accrued benefits as a liability whereas a defined benefit superannuation plan can choose to either disclose its members' accrued benefits in a note or recognise them as a liability. - BC101 During its deliberations on ED 179 and ED 223, the AASB considered the merits of retaining these reporting requirements, particularly the requirements for defined benefit superannuation plans, and noted: - the disclosure of liabilities that would otherwise be (a) recognised in the statement of financial position is inconsistent with other Australian Accounting Standards; and - (b) liabilities could be legal (including contractual) obligations or be constructive in nature. - BC102 The AASB considered the respective legal/contractual and constructive obligations of superannuation entities and employersponsors and concluded that member liabilities should be recognised as liabilities of superannuation entities because: - the obligation to fund a member's defined contribution entitlements falls on the member's superannuation entity and (a) the obligation is legally enforceable; and - the obligation to fund a member's defined benefit (b) entitlements, as specified in the relevant trust deed, falls primarily on the member's plan and the obligation is contractual and/or constructive in nature. - BC103 The AASB also considered the main characteristics of superannuation members' vested and accrued benefits and noted: - member contributions and benefit transfers into a (a) superannuation entity fully vest in the member upon receipt by the entity; - employer contributions on behalf of a defined contribution (b) member fully vest with the member upon their receipt by the superannuation entity whereas employer contributions on behalf of a defined benefit member may only vest with the member progressively in line with the relevant benefit formula.
-Accordingly, for the vast majority of defined contribution members, the difference between defined contribution members' vested and accrued benefits is immaterial.
-However, for some defined benefit members, the amount of defined benefit members' vested benefits may be materially different from the amount of such members' accrued benefits: and
+- BC97 Under AAS 25, a defined contribution superannuation plan must recognise its members' accrued benefits as a liability whereas a defined benefit superannuation plan can choose to either disclose its members' accrued benefits in a note or recognise them as a liability. - BC98 During its deliberations on ED 179 and ED 223, the AASB considered the merits of retaining these reporting requirements, particularly the requirements for defined benefit superannuation plans, and noted: - (a) the disclosure of liabilities that would otherwise be recognised in the statement of financial position is inconsistent with other Australian Accounting Standards; and - (b) liabilities could be legal (including contractual) obligations or be constructive in nature. - BC99 The AASB considered the respective legal/contractual and constructive obligations of superannuation entities and employer-sponsors and concluded that member liabilities should be recognised as liabilities of superannuation entities because: - (a) the obligation to fund a member's defined contribution entitlements falls on the member's superannuation entity and the obligation is legally enforceable; and - (b) the obligation to fund a member's defined benefit entitlements, as specified in the relevant trust deed, falls primarily on the member's plan and the obligation is contractual and/or constructive in nature. - BC100 The AASB also considered the main characteristics of superannuation members' vested and accrued benefits and noted: - (a) member contributions and benefit transfers into a superannuation entity fully vest in the member upon receipt by the entity; - (b) employer contributions on behalf of a defined contribution member fully vest with the member upon their receipt by the superannuation entity whereas employer contributions on behalf of a defined benefit member may only vest with the member progressively in line with the relevant benefit formula.
+Accordingly, for the vast majority of defined contribution superannuation entities, the difference between defined contribution members' vested and accrued benefits is immaterial.
+However, for some defined benefit and hybrid superannuation plans, the amount of defined benefit members' vested benefits may be materially different from the amount of such members' accrued benefits; and

-(c) most defined contribution members are entitled to transfer their vested benefits to another regulated superannuation entity under the Superannuation Guarantee (Administration) Act, whereas most defined benefit members are prohibited from transferring their defined benefit entitlements by the same legislation.
+(c) most defined contribution members are entitled to transfer their vested benefits to another regulated superannuation entity under the Superannuation Guarantee (Administration)Act 2002, whereas most defined benefit members are prohibited from transferring their defined benefit entitlements by the same legislation.

-BC104 Accordingly, the AASB proposed in ED 179 and ED 223 that:
+BC101 Accordingly, the AASB proposed in ED 179 and ED 223 that:

-- (a) consistent with the treatment of a financial liability with a demand feature under AASB 139, defined contribution members' vested benefits should be recognised as liabilities of superannuation entities; and - (b) consistent with the recognition of net defined benefit member liabilities of employers under AASB 119, superannuation entities should recognise defined benefit member liabilities. - BC105 Most respondents to ED 179 and ED 223 agreed with the proposal to recognise member liabilities.
-However, many of them disagreed with the measurement proposals (refer to paragraphs BC120 to BC123 and BC127).
+- (a) consistent with the treatment of a financial liability with a demand feature under AASB 139, defined contribution members' vested benefits should be recognised as liabilities of superannuation entities; and - (b) consistent with the recognition of net defined benefit member liabilities of employers under AASB 119, superannuation entities should recognise defined benefit member liabilities. - BC102 Most respondents to ED 179 and ED 223 agreed with the proposal to recognise member liabilities.
+However, many of them disagreed with the measurement proposals (refer to paragraphs BC117 to BC120 and BC124).